bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

   arrange(-ay.attempt)
 ```

 In the above example, we are using `group_by` to combine the desired statistics based on each unique `player_id` to, again, avoid any issues with player names within the data.
-After filtering to include just those statistics for the regular season, we first use the `summarize` function grab the first `player_name` associated with the `player_id`.
+After filtering to include just those statistics for the regular season, we first use the `summarize` function to grab the first `player_name` associated with the `player_id`.
 After, we find two items: (1.) the total number of passing attempts by each QB which is outputted into a new row titled `n.attempts` and the regular season total of each QB's air yards, again outputted into a new row titled `n.airyards`.

 It is important to note that the final row created with the `summarize` function is not a statistic included within `load_player_stats()`.
 In order to find a QB's average air yards per attempt, we must use the first two items we've created and do some simple division (the created `n.airyards` divided by `n.attempts`).